 Give an Outlet Make sure your dog also has another appropriate outlet that will give them the same type of reinforcement they get from fence fighting, but in a more appropriate context.
 My favorite chase toy is a flirt pole, because it can tire dogs out very quickly and gives them an appropriate outlet for their natural prey drive.
 They are fairly inexpensive, but I recommend just picking up a horse lunge whip off of Amazon and tying a stuffingless toy on the end.
 Adding mental stimulation to their daily routine, like eating out of Kongs or food puzzles can also be a big help.

 Warnings Please be conscious of not only your dog’s safety, but your own.
 Often when dogs are exhibiting behavior at a high arousal, it’s not uncommon for them to re-direct a bite if an owner gets too close to them while they are focused.
 Because of this, avoid grabbing your dog and pulling them away from the fence.
 If you believe your dog is a risk for this, reach out to a qualified and certified dog trainer in your area.
 I would urge you to avoid any trainer that recommends putting some kind of a corrective device like an ecollar, pronged collar, or choke chain on your dog.
 These types of methods can provide quick results, but at the expense of your dog’s mental health.
-For more information, please read the AVSAB’s Position Statement on The Use of Punishment for Behavior Modification in Animals.
+For more information, please read the AVSAB’s Position Statement on Humane Dog Training.
 When looking for a trainer, always ask them, “What happens if my dog gets it right?” and “What happens if my dog gets it wrong?”

 It’s our responsibility as owners of deaf dogs to teach them how to be successful in our world.